-Serious designers of both commercial and residential appliances want features that “feel” luxurious.
+Serious designers of both commercial and residential appliances for the modern kitchen want features that “feel” luxurious.
 Many of today’s top-end appliances include counterbalancing, soft-close motion control, and other features for the ultimate in safety and convenience.

-A well-made hinge mechanism separates your kitchen appliance design from the crowd by delivering all of the above and more:
+A well-made hinge mechanism separates your appliance design from the crowd by delivering all of the above and more.